Suyog153/DPS-Challenge/README.md

 # DPS-Challenge

-This Project contains the workflow of the task intended for DPS Challenge
+This Project contains the workflow of the task intended for DPS Challenge.

+Application folder contains the files used for sending json data to an app deployed on cloud and getting prediction.